5004-SEA-Fa24-Geeng/hello-world-lanselylee/Report.md

 1. List three additional java syntax items you didn't know when reading the code.  (make sure to use * for the list items, see example below, the backtick marks are used to write code inline with markdown)

-   * (example) `final class`
+   *  `final class`
+   * `public static void main(String[] args)`
+   * ` String greeting = useAscii ? asciiGreeting : unicodeGreeting`
+   * `public void`

 2. For each syntax additional item listed above, explain what it does in your own words and then link a resource where you figured out what it does in the references section.

     * (example) The `final` keyword when used on a class prevents the class from being subclassed.
 This means that the class cannot be extended by another class.
 This is useful when you want to prevent a class from being modified or extended[^1] .
 It is often the standard to do this when a class only contains static methods such as driver or utility classes.
 Math in Java is an example of a final class[^2] .

+   * `public static void main(String[] args)`This is the entry point of a Java program.we must use this signature at the beginning of java.
+   * ` String greeting = useAscii ? asciiGreeting : unicodeGreeting`This is a Java expression that uses the ternary operator.
+The ternary operator is a shorthand for an if-else statement.The useAscii is evaluated as true or false.
+   * `public void` actually I do know what dose the public mean, so I just figure out the void: Indicates that the method does not return any value.

 3. What does `main` do in Java?

-    Go ahead and answer the question as a short paragraph / few sentences.
-Notice the indent, this is valid because it is a list item. (erase this line before writing.)
+    I think it's more like a "Door", it's a entry, and all of the program begins here.It's a special method that the java can start working untill JAVA find this method.

 4. What does `toString()` do in Java?
 Why should any object class you create have a `toString()` method?

-    Same as above - short answer
+    It's a built-in method inherited from the Object class.It can return a string that we can easy understand/use/print.

 5. What is javadoc style commenting?
 What is it used for?

-    Same as above - short answer
+    Javadoc style commenting is a specific format of writing comments in Java that we can generate HTML documentation directly from the source code.
+It can generate API Documentation,make code easy to read and understand, and javadoc  provid quick access to relevant information without needing to open additional documentation.

-6. Describe Test Driving Development (TDD) in your own words.
+7. Describe Test Driving Development (TDD) in your own words.

-    Same as above - short answer
+    TDD is a software development approach that we can write tests before writing the actual code.
+This can ensures that our code does what it’s supposed to do and is easy to maintain.

-7. Go to the [Markdown Playground](MarkdownPlayground.md) and add at least 3 different markdown elements you learned about by reading the markdown resources listed in the document.
+8. Go to the [Markdown Playground](MarkdownPlayground.md) and add at least 3 different markdown elements you learned about by reading the markdown resources listed in the document.
 Additionally you need to add a mermaid class diagram (of your choice does not have to follow the assignment.
 However, if you did use mermaid for the assignment, you can just copy that there).
 Add the elements into the markdown file, so that the formatting changes are reserved to that file.

 ## Deeper Thinking Questions